 McGee's is a pretty typical Midtown bar.
 It has a full bar on each level with several beer taps, a full menu, and some claim of Irish affiliation.
 Of course, in late March as it was when I took these pictures, every New York bar will have St Patrick's Day debris.

 Bays and Thomas especially liked a large mural in the main floor in McGees, and they wanted to incorporate it into the show.
-They did, but it's rather subtle (unless there's some episode I haven't seen where it plays a prominent role).
+They did, but it's rather subtle (unless there's some episode where it plays a much more prominent role than in the ones I've seen).

 Still from the show set: the five main characters at their usual table.